abbreviatedman/jest-in-terminal-alternatives/README.md

-# Some alternatives ot using Jest in the terminal.
+# Some alternatives to using Jest in the terminal.

 To those having weird issues with jest in the terminal, we... salute you?